AMReX-Codes/amrex/Docs/sphinx_documentation/source/IO.rst

-To enable HDF5 output, AMReX must be compiled and linked to an HDF5 library with parallel I/O support, by adding ``USE_HDF5=TRUE`` and ``HDF5_HOME=/path/to/hdf5/install/dir`` to the GNUMakefile. many HPC systems have an HDF5 module available that can be loaded with ``module load hdf5`` or ``module load cray-hdf5-parallel``.
+To enable HDF5 output, AMReX must be compiled and linked to an HDF5 library with parallel I/O support, by adding ``USE_HDF5=TRUE`` and ``HDF5_HOME=/path/to/hdf5/install/dir`` to the GNUMakefile.
+Many HPC systems have an HDF5 module available that can be loaded with ``module load hdf5`` or ``module load cray-hdf5-parallel``.
 To download and compile HDF5 from source code, please go to `HDF5 Download`_ webpage and follow the instructions (latest version is recommended and remember